 A soldier-scholar of the Indian Army, Lt.
-General Arjun Ray, PVSM, VSM (Retd.) has wide-ranging experience in matters of defence and conflict management, but he also is deep-rooted with a passion for social transformation.
+General Arjun Ray, PVSM, VSM (Retd.), has wide-ranging experience in matters of defence and conflict management.
+But he also has a deep-rooted passion for social transformation.
 He is the CEO of the Indus Trust and provides vision and strategic direction to all Indus International Schools and Institutions.
 He is responsible for long-term perspective planning, leadership training, teacher development programmes, innovation in education, aligning parents, children, and community, and implementing the Trust's social responsibilities.
-Under his leadership, Indus International became a premium institution, and one of the top international schools in Bangalore.
+Under his leadership, Indus International became a premier institution, and one of the top international schools in Bangalore.

 He is a graduate of the prestigious Staff College at Camberley, UK, and served as the country's Deputy Military Advisor in London.
 On his last assignment, he commanded the newly raised 14 Corps in Ladakh.
 His success in forestalling insurgency in the region, by winning over alienated communities into the nation's mainstream, has been nationally and internationally acclaimed.
 Before building one of the top boarding schools in India, as a part of Operation Sadbhavana (Goodwill), he set up 13 schools, 11 Women's Empowerment Centers, and 60 Adult Education Centers for non-literate women along the Line of Control in Jammu and Kashmir.
 He provided free education and pastoral care to 125 Ladakhi girls in Bangalore colleges.